-- o Total - By type of drug generic, brand, and specialty
+- o Total - o By type of drug generic, brand non-specialty, and brand specialty

 Drug rebate files submitted were based on data from the payer's pharmacy benefit manager (PBM), which included drug rebates and other compensations paid by manufacturers to the PBM.
 Of the commercial payers who use a PBM, payers reported to CIVHC that 99% of total rebate dollars were passed through to the payer from the PBM.